-- Participate in existing and future efforts to address transit issues that affect Westown and Downtown Milwaukee mobility & connectivity such as the streetcar, bus rapid transit, Bublr Bikes and bus system - Work with stakeholders in the 3rd Street Entertainment District on issues which may include quality of life, safety, parking and programming for the collective good of this area - Play an active role as a member of the Downtown Neighbors Association downtown residents' group as a means to engage the expanding neighborhood residential base. - Create a concise document that articulates the vision of Westown businesses and residents for pedestrian amenities that will enhance the experience of those currently frequenting Westown and serve as an enhancement to attract new visitors and businesses. - Westown will continue producing their successful event programs that attract thousands of people to the downtown area, activate public spaces and help change perception of the area.
-Those programs may include: Shamrock Club of Wisconsin St. Patrick's Parade, the Milwaukee Night Market, Westown Golf Open and Westown Team Up to Clean Up. - With the goal of being recognized as a preferred destination for diversity, the organization will increase representation of minority directors by 10% and add two female directors on the nonprofit board of directors of the Westown Association of Milwaukee, Inc. - As part of the organization's new fund development plan, new sales and marketing materials will be created to support efforts to develop a new fundraising strategy.
+- Participate in existing and future efforts to address transit issues that affect Westown and Downtown Milwaukee mobility & connectivity such as the streetcar, bus rapid transit, Bublr Bikes and bus system - Work with stakeholders in the 3rd Street Entertainment District on issues which may include quality of life, safety, parking and programming for the collective good of this area - Play an active role as a member of the Downtown Neighbors Association downtown residents' group as a means to engage the expanding neighborhood residential base. - Westown will continue producing their successful event programs that attract thousands of people to the downtown area, activate public spaces and help change perception of the area.
+Those programs may include: Shamrock Club of Wisconsin St. Patrick's Parade, the Milwaukee Night Market, Westown Golf Open and Westown Day Market. - With the goal of being recognized as a preferred destination for diversity, the organization will increase representation of minority directors by 10% and add two female directors on the nonprofit board of directors of the Westown Association of Milwaukee, Inc. - As part of the organization's fund development strategy, marketing materials will be created to support efforts to develop a new fundraising strategy.

-C. Proposed 2023 Budget Draft
+C. Proposed 2024 Budget Draft

 Revenue

-BID #5 Assessments 86,707
+BID #5 Assessments 85,044

-Membership Dues 26.500
+Membership Dues 30,000

 Riverwalk Management Fee 38,400

-Program Revenue (Event Revenue, Sponsorship, 361,700
+Program Revenue (Event Revenue, Sponsorship, 368,811

-andother Grants)
+andother Grants) ,

-Total Revenue \$513,307
+Total Revenue \$522,255

+2

 Expenses

-Wages and Benefits 233,120
+Wages and Benefits 246,055

-Office Rent 6,750
+Office Rent 5,460

 Payroll Expense 1,100

-Business Meeting Costs 3,500
+Business Meeting Costs 7,100

-Insurance 5,500
+Insurance 5,400

 Misc.
-Exp./Membership Dues/Subscriptions 6,475
+Exp./Membership Dues/Subscriptions 7,910

-Equipment 2,900
+Equipment 1,850

-Office Supplies 1,125
+Office Supplies 1,600

-Travel/Meetings & Conferences 4,000
+Travel/Meetings & Conferences 5,700

-Postage 750
+Postage 900

-Printing/Design 2,450
+Printing/Design 3,350

-Professional Services (Audit, Legal, IT) 10,000
+Professional Services (Audit, Legal, IT) 9,500

 Telephone/Internet 3,275

-Program Expenses (All Events) 238,837
+Program Expenses (All Events) 223,055

-Total Expenses \$513,307
+Total Expenses \$522,255